bayeziddev/smartGenDocs/docs/getting-started.md

 ```
 This command generates your site into the **site/** folder.
 Your GitHub Actions workflow will automatically pick up these files and deploy them to your GitHub Pages site.
-*For advanced configurations, API generation, or managing your files via the web interface, refer to the GUIDELINES.md file in your project root.*
+*For advanced configurations, API generation, or managing your files via the web interface, refer to the [GUIDELINES.md](GUIDELINES.md)file in your project root.*